 Hundreds and perhaps thousands of unidentified plant photos lurk in my hard drive.
-I’ve always intended to manage and catalogue them, maybe make blogging an excuse to learn the botany world one species at a time.
+I’ve always intended to manage and catalog them, maybe make blogging an excuse to learn the botany world one species at a time.
 I daresay I’ve failed and should try harder.

 One of my earliest photos back in March 2012 includes this deceptive blue-purple, raveled flower.
 Are there enough features to use a dichotomous key or refer to by a proper photo in a field guide?
 I suspected it might.
-Colours can change from the wrinkly, pre-bloom stage to the outstretched stage, but surely the three-forked stigma was one of those kinds of traits unique to a particular family?
+Colors can change from the wrinkly, pre-bloom stage to the outstretched stage, but surely the three-forked stigma was one of those kinds of traits unique to a particular family?

-Excited about using a dichotomous key for the first time in years, I opened Keys to the Flora of Arkansas by Edwin B. Smith, and began.
+Excited about using a dichotomous key for the first time in years, I opened Keys to the Flora of Arkansas by Edwin B. Smith and began.

 General question: Monocot or dicot?
 I shall guess dicot.
 Most are.

 1: Parasitic or not parasitic?
 Not.
 Parasites tend to be rooted in another plant and many don’t have pigment because they’re busy borrowing nutrients to do anything for themselves.